Foxinodes/bitsong-dao-distribution/README.md

 - Constructs transactions for DAODAO,
 - Writes the transactions to `daodao-tx-1.json` and `daodao-tx-2.json`.

-The `generateDaodaoTx` command accepts two optionnal parameters:
+The `generateDaodaoTx` command accepts three optional parameters:

 - `--decimals <number>`: Number of decimals (default is 6),
 - `--chainId <string>`: Chain ID (default is `bitsong-2b`).